openslide/builds/README.md

 The [builds][workflow] are run in GitHub Actions.
-The artifacts are hosted in [GitHub releases][releases] in this repo, and the [index][builds] is hosted in GitHub Pages from the [docs](docs) directory of this branch.
+The artifacts are hosted in [GitHub releases][releases] in this repo, and the [index][builds] is deployed to GitHub Pages from the [site](site) directory of this branch.
 GitHub embeds this repo's Pages site into the main OpenSlide website at [openslide.org/builds](https://openslide.org/builds/), so the name of this repository directly affects the layout of the OpenSlide site.